williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 #### [Step 2 – Generate a CSR](id:step2)

 * Use the [/api/v1/apps/credentials/csrs/ API](#top) to return a list of all apps to use with Outbound SAML apps.
-* Use the [/api/v1/idps/credentials/csrs/ API](#top) to return a list of all apps to use with Inbound SAML apps.
+* Use the [/api/v1/idps/credentials/csrs/ API](#top) to return a list of all IdPs to use with Inbound SAML apps.

 You can generate a CSR and receive the response in either JSON or [PKCS#10](https://tools.ietf.org/html/rfc2986) format.